jamesob/desk/README.md

         List all desks along with a description. desk (.|go) desk-name
         Activate a desk.
+    desk edit [desk-name]
+        Edit (or create) a deskfile with the name specified, otherwise edit the active deskfile.
     desk help
         Show this text.
     desk version